toshi0383/TVMLKitchen/README.md

 }
 ```

-## Kitchen Recipes
+# Kitchen Recipes
-Though TVML view cannot be modified programatically after presented(or is there a way?), we can at least generate TVML dynamically by defining **Recipe**.
+Though TVML is static xmls, we can generate TVML dynamically by defining **Recipe**.
 Theme is customizable.

 ```
 let banner = "Movie"